AlexsLemonade/RNA-Seq-Exercises/docker-pull.md

   `IPv4 Address`.
 Copy and paste it.
   Put that number and `:8787` at the end of it in your browser.

-Resume with step 6 - 9.
+Resume with steps 6 - 9.